Updated July 13, 2023

 What is Progressive Tax?

-A progressive tax is a logical tax system wherein the tax rates increases as per an increase in the taxable income of the assessee (i.e., taxable person), which leads to a rise in the average rate of tax of a taxable person resulting in shifting the liability of paying heavy taxes from the poor income group to higher income group.
+A progressive tax is a logical tax system wherein the tax rates increase as per an increase in the taxable income of the assessee (i.e., taxable person), which leads to a rise in the average rate of tax of a taxable person resulting in shifting the liability of paying heavy taxes from the poor income group to higher income group.

 - Every government gives some relaxation to persons whose income is very low or below the poverty line.
 The government usually does not try to recover taxes from the poor income groups of the country.